BuroHappoldMachineLearning/LearningMaterials/README.md

 # ML and Python learning material
 Learning materials for Python and Machine Learning.
+Useful as a foundation if you want to collaborate with us.

 1. [List of topics to cover for Python and Machine Learning](SummaryList.md)
 2. [Code guidelines for good code](Good_code_guidelines.md)